HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 - **Category** (`category_list`): Content from `<em>` tags.
 - **Link** (`link_list`): Relative paths to articles.

-Then, iterate through the `link_list`, sending HTTP requests to each article URL, and Crawl the content within the `.story` class (the class for the article body).
+Then, iterate through the `link_list`, sending HTTP requests to each article URL, and scrape the content within the `.story` class (the class for the article body).

 Next, extract paragraph content:
 * `find_all("p")`: Find all `<p>` tags, as each paragraph is usually wrapped in these tags.
 * `get_text(strip=True)`: Extract the plain text of each paragraph, with `strip=True` to remove extra whitespace at the start and end.
 * `"\n".join(paragraphs)`: Combine paragraphs into a single string, with each paragraph separated by a newline to maintain the original structure and readability.

-Finally, categorize the Crawled content into `news_dict` and use `json.dump` to convert the dictionary into a JSON file for output.
+Finally, categorize the scraped content into `news_dict` and use `json.dump` to convert the dictionary into a JSON file for output.

 ##### Backend LLM (Large Language Model) API
 Using the **OpenAI** library, the system sends a prompt that specifies the desired output format along with the news title and content to be summarized.
 The API processes this request and returns a response.
 The returned content is then processed using functions like `strip()` and `split()` to convert it into the desired Python format.
 For more details, refer to the code in `api.py`.